This water pollution STEM challenge helps kids explore how to clean polluted water using simple materials.

 Add pollutants such as:

-Observe what happens when pollutants mix with water.
+🔎 Observe what happens when the materials mix.

 Ask students: